Shopify/pitchfork/docs/CONFIGURATION.md

 ### `listen`

-By default pitchfork listen to port 8080.
+By default Pitchfork listens to port 8080.

 ```ruby
 listen 2007